OTUSOFE365025/assignment-3-django-and-energy-group-6-crn-45894/README.md

 - `Instructions.md ` - Assignment Part 1 instructions (originally the README file).
 - `sampleproducts.txt` - List of sample products with upc, name, and price.
 - `UI.py` - Tkinter-based GUI program - scans upc codes and stores them in the database.
+- `/images` - Folder containing all output screenshots - in this README as well.

 ### Environment Setup
 1. python -m venv venv